Growing on public land - including parks

 Inside a park

 As well as planting up their own edible beds, LCC Parks and Countryside have opened the door for people to establish food growing projects in all Leeds parks that have a resident gardener.
 These are marked on the Map on the 'landowner-friendly' layer.
-(Click the T to the right of the layer name for a list, where you can then click to locate parks on the map).

 In 2015, LCC plan to re-establish the edible beds in parks planted in 2013/4, (see the Map) and to encourage local 'friends' and other community groups to adopt them.
 This might be a good way to start food growing in your local park.
 They have also offered to prepare a plot for any local group wishing to grow in a community park.